tolauwae/phd-thesis/src/foundations/foundations.typ

 //
 // is this not easy with a reversible debugger?

+...

 == Conclusion

 //The formal framework for debuggers presented in this chapter, is the basis for the formalisations at the heart of this dissertation.
-This chapter is at the heart of the formalisations in this dissertation.
+The framework proposed in this chapter, is at the heart of the formalisations in this dissertation.
 As we explore how to develop sound out-of-place and multiverse debugging techniques for constrained environments, we will test our models with the correctness criteria presented in this chapter.
-Furthermore, the spirit of the debugger semantics in this chapter closely align to the design of the debuggers we will present in the following chapters.
+Furthermore, the spirit of the debugger semantics in this chapter closely align to the design of the debuggers we will present. // in the following chapters.
+The rest of this dissertation will also mirror the structure of this chapter, by first presenting a remote debugger, and then extending it with more advanced features in the following chapters.

 //The rest of this dissertation is build on the correctness criteria for debuggers presented in this chapter.
 //The dissertation itself will also follow the structure of this chapter, by first presenting a simple remote debugger, and then extending it with more advanced features in the following chapters.